smokeballdev/api-docs/docs/documentation/4-Creating-a-Matter.md

 ![New Contact](../../assets/images/newcontact.png)

-#### API - Creating a Contact
+#### API - Creating Contacts

-To create a contact you can make the following request which would create a person called ‘Test Contact’.
+To create a client contact you can make the following request which would create a person called ‘Test Contact’.

 ```json http
 {